Young people like you are in care or have been in care.

 To qualify for support after leaving care from Solihull Children’s Services, young people would have needed to have been in care for 13 weeks either:

-- between their 14th and after their 16th birthdays or
+- Between their 14th & after their 16th birthdays or

 Other young people who have been in care or subject to a special guardianship order or residence order or from another local authority may also be able to get advice and assistance from Solihull Children’s Services.